SAP-samples/kyma-runtime-extension-samples/connectivity-proxy/README.md

 ### Provision the Service in the Kyma Runtime

-The next steps involves creating a service instance of the Connectivity Proxy and then a service binding.
+The next step involves creating a service instance of the Connectivity Proxy and then a service binding.
 Once the creation of the sevice binding is detected by the Kyma Control Plane, the Connectivity Proxy will be provisioned in the runtime into the namespace **kyma-system**.
 From within the Kyma runtime it will be accessible using the URL **connectivity-proxy.kyma-system.svc.cluster.local:20003**

 - Within your desired namespace
 - Choose **Service Management -> Catalog**